AnaStasia1331/ms3-my-recipe-book/README.md

 As a website user, I want to:

 1. be able to create a new recipe.
-2. be able to find an existing recipe based on category/group it belongs to.
+2. be able to find an existing recipe based on the category/group it belongs to.
 3. be able to access all recipes in a single place.
 4. view the details of an existing recipe.
 5. edit a recipe.